Could investing in solar energy pay off sooner than you think?

 Here’s what you need to do:

-To claim the ITC in 2022, you must meet all eligibility requirements listed above, including that you must own (rather than lease) your system and that your annual tax liability must be high enough that the ITC can offset the amount of your tax payments.
+To claim the ITC, you must meet all eligibility requirements listed above, including that you must own (rather than lease) your system and that your annual tax liability must be high enough that the ITC can offset the amount of your tax payments.

 Here’s what that means: